IVF facts

 Is IVF right for me?

 IVF often can work around a cause of infertility in both men and women.
-It is also an option for same-sex couples, LGBTQ+ individuals and single patients in need of reproductive assistance.
+It is also an option for same-sex couples, LGBTQIA+ individuals and single patients in need of reproductive assistance.
 In vitro fertilization may also be used after other fertility treatments have failed.

 Below are reasons a man, woman or couple may need in vitro fertilization.